GuillaumeLaf/ETRI2MA_Thesis/GeneralWritingTips.md

   + state the problem your are trying to solve and why the method you propose is one solution.

 state if an assumption is strong or not and why.

+In the conclusion,
+ + What remains to be done and why (poses further possible developments).